 Currency Pairs

 XTB is an easy-to-use, fully customisable European trading platform and one of the largest stock exchange-listed CFD and forex trading brokerages in the world.
-XTB provides traders instant access to hundreds of global markets and over 5,600 instruments, including forex, indices, commodities, stocks, ETFs, and CFDs.
-With XTB, you can trade 48 national currency pairs, including majors such as GBP/USD, EUR/USD, EUR/GBP, USD/CAD, USD/CHF, USD/JPY and AUD/USD.
+XTB provides traders instant access to hundreds of global markets and over 5,800 instruments, including forex, indices, commodities, stocks, and ETFs.
+With XTB, you can trade over 70 national currency pairs, including majors such as GBP/USD, EUR/USD, EUR/GBP, USD/CAD, USD/CHF, USD/JPY and AUD/USD.
 You can also trade minors, exotic pairs and crosses.

 xStation by XTB is a versatile trading software designed for both beginners and seasoned forex traders and available on iOS, Android, and desktop devices.
 The software features comprehensive charting, risk management tools, and a built-in calculator for estimating costs, profits, and losses before executing trades.
 Users can adjust stop loss and take profit orders on charts, close all positions with a single click, and access global market sentiment data among XTB clients.
 The software also supports micro-lot trading and provides an extensive range of educational materials, such as videos, webinars, and courses for all skill levels.
 XTB also provides a comprehensive support system for its users, including access to a dedicated account officer who will work with you to help you better understand your needs and how XTB works.